Table of Contents

-A quick one or two hour consultation with an expert for how to style your house can do wonders.
+A quick one or two-hour consultation with an expert on how to style your house can do wonders.
 It’ll help you position your own stuff just so as well as identify weak areas you can tidy up quickly (and cheaply).
 Plus, it’s always good to get a third party with a bit of distance to check out the place before you get potential buyers in (e.g., does that nude of your Great Aunt Myrtle really need to be on display?)

 6. Tidy up your bathroom